 Through it all Qaisar manages to tell the engaging story of working for an American company as an expatriate in the country where he grew up.
 When Tribesmen Came Calling is full of insights about how extremism in Pakistan has continued to threaten its people and impact the region and beyond, even as the business he helped establish continues to thrive.

-When Tribesmen Came Calling: Building an Enduring American Business in Pakistan by S. Qaisar Shareef, will be published in July 2017 by Blue Ear Books.
+When Tribesmen Came Calling: Building an Enduring American Business in Pakistan by S. Qaisar Shareef, is now published by Blue Ear Books.
 For a limited time, you can purchase it in hardcover at the special introductory price of $14.95 plus shipping: